Vegan Rights in the UK

 While there have been no public decisions on vegan equality claims as such, cases that might be said to have relevance to potential vegan claims include a claim by: (1) an environmentalist and (2) a vegan, based on his “belief in the sanctity of life” which extended to “his fervent anti-fox-hunting belief”.

 In the case of Grainger plc v Nicholson 2009, the Employment Appeal Tribunal (“EAT”) drew on decisions from the ECtHR regarding protected non-religious beliefs and found that a philosophical belief about the environment and climate change could be a protected belief, if genuinely held.
-In reaching this view the EAT had regard to human rights cases such as W v UK, (the prison print room case referred to previously) and the protection afforded to the vegan conviction under human rights law.
+In reaching this view the EAT had regard to human rights cases such as W v UK, (the prison print room case referred to previously in European Vegan Rights) and the protection afforded to the vegan conviction under human rights law.

 In the case of the vegan claimant who claimed to have been dismissed for his anti-fox-hunting views, Hashman v Milton Park, the Employment Tribunal held that a belief in the sanctity of life and the moral duty to avoid unnecessary suffering to animals constituted a protected philosophical belief.